SofianChay/Computer-Vision-Reinforcement-Learning-1-month-project/README.md

 ## Parameters

-The following table summurizes the parameters of the experiments :
+The following table summarizes the parameters of the experiments :

 | Parameter            | Value                 |
 |:--------------------:|:---------------------:|